TomaszKrasienko/working-good.app/README.md

 <div aling="center">

-In today's fast-paced business environment, efficient management of support tickets and project development is crucial for small organizations.
-This ticketing application is designed to streamline the process of handling various types of inquiries, issues, and tasks that arise within the organization.

-Support Ticket Management: The application provides a centralized platform where users can submit their support requests, report issues, and seek assistance.
-This helps in organizing and prioritizing tickets based on their urgency and impact on operations.

-Project Development: Apart from handling support tickets, the application also serves as a project management tool.
-It allows teams to create, assign, and track tasks related to ongoing projects.
-This ensures better collaboration among team members and facilitates efficient project delivery.
+### Purpose:
+This ticketing application is designed for small organizations to efficiently manage support tickets, project development, and track user time spent on issue resolution.

+### Key Features:
+- **Support Ticket Management:** Centralized platform for submitting support requests, reporting issues, and seeking assistance.
+- **Project Development:** Tool for creating, assigning, and tracking tasks related to ongoing projects.
-Time Tracking: One of the key features of the application is the ability to track the time spent by users on resolving tickets or working on projects.
-This feature not only helps in monitoring productivity but also provides valuable insights into resource allocation and workload management.
+- **Time Tracking:** Ability to monitor time spent by users on resolving tickets or working on projects.
+- **Customization and Scalability:** Flexible customization to adapt to specific organizational needs and scalable to accommodate growth.

-Reporting and Analytics: With built-in reporting and analytics capabilities, the application enables stakeholders to gain insights into ticket resolution times, project progress, and team performance.
-This data-driven approach facilitates informed decision-making and continuous improvement.
+- **Reporting and Analytics:** Built-in capabilities for generating insights into ticket resolution times, project progress, and team performance.

-In summary, this ticketing application is a comprehensive solution for small organizations seeking efficient support ticket management, streamlined project development, and insightful time tracking capabilities.
 </div>